 Conditions to look for when deciding between bonds and stocks

 David considers the history of trading in the U.S. with stocks and bonds.
 Referencing charts from 1926 that show the return on a dollar invested over time through both mediums, the results are rather surprising.
-In many scenarios, the bond outperformed the stock in short, 30-year periods—about the time we tend to save for retirement.
-In the long run, stocks outdid bonds, but in the short-term, the result varied depending on the period.
+In many scenarios, bonds outperformed stocks over extended periods, even 30-year periods—about the time we tend to save for retirement.
+In the long run, stocks outdid bonds, but in the short-to-intermediate term, the results varied depending on the period.
 Theoretically, stocks should always outperform bonds—but this is obviously not always the case.
 Why is this, and what can you look for when trying to decide which option will prove more profitable—without excessive risk?

 It all depends on the conditions.
 The driving factors behind stocks are cash flow as reflected by dividedns, how dividends and earnings grow over time and the value that investors place upon the cash flow.
-Bonds, however, are simply driven by cash flow—and sometimes by interest rates.
+Bonds, however, are simply driven by cash flow—and sometimes by changes in interest rates.
 It’s important to understand where we are today in terms of dividend yield.
-The dividend yield on U.S. stock is below average at 2%, whereas global stocks are expected to have a higher return due to a higher dividend yield.
+The dividend yield on U.S. stock is below 2%, whereas global stocks are expected to have a higher return due to a higher dividend yield.
 With bonds, it’s currently the opposite, with higher yields in U.S. bonds than global.
 David encourages listeners to simply be aware of what is happening in the economy right now so that they can make the best, low-risk decisions to best prepare for the future.

 Spending rules to consider when living off retirement